curlpipe/lliw/README.md

 # Lliw
-*Roughly pronounced khlew*, it is "colour" in Welsh
+*Roughly pronounced hlew*, it is "colour" in Welsh

 Lliw provides colours for your terminal, with no additional dependencies.